lemongrass tea benefits and side effects

 However, this herb can induce menstrual flow, so it is best to stay away from it in case you are pregnant.

-The next time you find yourself in the supermarket, make sure you get some lemongrass leaves, tea backs, extracts, or powder to make the perfect brew!
+The next time you find yourself in the supermarket, make sure you get some lemongrass leaves, tea bags, extracts, or powder to make the perfect brew!

 FAQs